Alfresco/docs-alfresco/transform-service/latest/support/index.md

 title: Supported Platforms
 ---

-The following are the supported platforms for Alfresco Transform Service 1.3:
+The following are the supported platforms and software requirements for Alfresco Transform Service 1.3:

 ## Alfresco Content Services